pyodide/pyodide-blog/content/posts/jspi.md

 JavaScript Promise integration (JSPI) is a new WebAssembly standard that gives us a way to work around this.
 It allows us to make a call that seems synchronous from the perspective of C but is actually asynchronous from the perspective of JavaScript.
 In other words, you can have a blocking C call without blocking the JavaScript main thread.
+JSPI enables this by stack switching.

 For Pyodide, this means that by using this technology we can finally implement things like `time.sleep()`, `input()` or `requests.get()`.

 JavaScript Promise integration became a stage 4 finished proposal on April 8, 2025.
 Chrome 137, released May 27th, 2025, [supports JavaScript Promise